-A centre with DCS can directly claim credit certificates for learners from OCN London on the signature of its Approved Internal Moderator (AIM) alone.
-The need for a Centre Moderator to visit, sample portfolios and confirm the ERAC’s during the year is not required.
-The Centre Moderator arranges to visit only once a year to monitor the centre’s DCS status.
-DCS applies to all OCN London provision in a centre with the exception of Access to HE.
+A centre delivering bespoke accredited courses (unregulated qualifications) can apply for Direct Claims Status (DCS) and directly claim credit certificates for learners from OCN London on the signature of its Approved Internal Moderator (AIM) alone.
+The need for an EQA engagement to sample portfolios and confirm the ERACs during the year is not necessarily required.
+The EQA will arrange a monitoring and review engagement to consider the centre’s processes and to decide whether it is appropriate for it to continue to hold DCS status.
+DCS applies to OCN London bespoke accredited courses only and not its Ofqual regulated qualifications or Access to HE Diplomas.

-What are the benefits of direct claims status?
+What are the benefits of Centre Monitoring or Direct Claims Status?

 For the centre:

-- Time and staff resources are saved.
-The process of getting certificates is faster; and staff time organising and attending external verification visits is reduced.
+· Time and staff resources are saved.
+The process of getting certificates is faster and staff time organising and attending EQA moderation engagements is reduced.

-- A better service can be offered to learners.
-Faster certification turnaround helps learners in progressing their learning or career.
+· A better service can be offered to learners.
+Faster certification turnaround supports learners in progressing their learning or career.

-- The standing of the centre is enhanced.
-The trust and confidence implicit in DCS signals to others (including funders) that the centre is well-regarded and takes quality seriously.
+· The standing of the centre is enhanced.
+The trust and confidence implicit in these approaches signals to others (including funders) that the centre is well-regarded and takes quality seriously.

-- More satisfaction from the role.
-The Approved Internal Moderator Verifier has greater control over and responsibility for the process of checking and approving awards.
+· More satisfaction from the role.
+The AIM has greater control over and responsibility for the process of checking and approval of awards.

-- Career prospects improved.
-AIM status is a mark of confidence by the awarding body in the individual which is based on effective performance of verification.
+· Career prospects improved.
+AIM status is a mark of confidence by the awarding body in the individual, which is based on effective IQA performance.

-What you need to do to get direct claims status
+What you need to do to enable Centre Monitoring or Direct Claims Status

-A centre which obtains DCS has provided sufficient evidence to OCN London that demonstrates:
+A centre which is considered suitable for a monitoring approach or DCS has provided sufficient evidence to OCN London that demonstrates:

-- It has a robust internal moderation policy which is being effectively implemented and covers all aspects of internal moderator;
+· It has a robust IQA policy which is being effectively implemented and covers all aspects of internal moderation/IQA.

 What is the process to be followed?

-- The Quality Assurance Contact at the centre discusses the issue of DCS with the Centre Moderator who will recommend whether the centre is ready for DCS and provide further information.
+1. The Quality Assurance Contact (QAC) at the centre discusses the matter of Centre Monitoring or DCS with the EQA, who will recommend whether the centre is ready for either approach (as applicable) and provide further information, as requested.

-The centre identifies one or more people to apply for Approved Internal Moderator status.
-A centre with a more complex range of provision is likely to need more than one AIM in order to operate direct claims status across the whole Centre.
+2. The centre identifies one or more people to apply for Approved Internal Moderator (AIM) status.
+A centre with a more complex range of provision is likely to need more than one AIM in order to operate appropriate IQA systems across the whole centre.

-The Centre Moderator, after consultation, informs the Quality Assurance Contact and the nominated IM(s) of the actions the centre has to take to achieve DCS.
-These may involve training for the nominated IM; observation of IM practice; improvements to the quality systems of the centre.
+4. The EQA, after consultation, informs the Quality Assurance Contact and the nominated AIM of any actions the centre has to take to achieve Centre Monitoring or DCS recognition.
+This may involve training for the nominated AIM, and/or observation of IQA practice and/or improvements to the quality systems of the centre.
 The centre should acknowledge its acceptance of the conditions.

-Actions are undertaken, monitored by the Quality Assurance Contact and the Centre Moderator.
-When successfully completed the centre will receive a letter from OCN London confirming the new status.
+5. Actions are undertaken, monitored by the Quality Assurance Contact and the EQA.
+When successfully completed the centre will receive an email from OCN London confirming the centre’s status, as applicable.

-Your Centre Moderator keeps your new status under review and formally renews it each year.
-The status is retained as long as the centre runs OCN London accredited training, unless:
+Your EQA keeps such centre status under review and formally renews it each year during a Centre Monitoring and Review Engagement.
+The status is retained as long as the centre runs OCN London qualifications or bespoke accredited courses, unless:

-- The Approved Internal Moderator no longer performs the IM role for OCN London accredited training because s/he leaves the centre or moves to another job within the centre.
-AIM status is given to named individuals NOT to the centre itself.* In this situation, the centre can discuss with the Centre Moderator the nomination of another person to play the AIM role;
+· The Approved Internal Moderator no longer performs the AIM role for OCN London programmes because s/he leaves the centre or moves to another job within the centre.
+AIM status is given to named individuals NOT to the centre itself.* In this situation, the centre can discuss with the EQA the nomination of another person to undertake the AIM role;

-- The Centre Moderator, on their visit to check performance, has serious doubts about the quality of work being done, especially in the internal moderation process and recommends withdrawal of the status;
+· The EQA, on their visit to check performance, has serious doubts about the quality of work being done, especially in the IQA process and recommends withdrawal of the status;

-- The centre ceases delivering OCN London accredited training for a considerable period of time.
+· The centre ceases the delivery of OCN London programmes for a considerable period of time.

-* Direct claims status is not transferable, either between moderators or between centres.
+* Centre Monitoring/DCS is not transferable, either between moderators or between centres.

 Will our relationship with OCN London change?

-Relationships with your Curriculum Development Manager and Centre Support Contact at OCN London remain the same and all processes and rules relating to these two functions still apply.
+Relationships with your Curriculum and Relationship Development Manager and Business Support contact at OCN London remain the same and all processes and rules relating to these two functions still apply.